-- No plugins and extension to ease your work.
+- No plugins and extensions to ease your work.

-- Limited when compare to other blogging platform.
+- Limited when compared to other blogging platforms.

-This is the most popular blogging platform in the world, it powers over 20% of the entire website and blog in the market.
+This is the most popular blogging platform globally; it powers over 20% of the entire website and blogs in the market.

-It perhaps the most cheapest and comes with up to date plugins and theme to customise and improve your website.
-When you start making money from your blog, you can then purchase premium theme and plugins.
+It is perhaps the cheapest and comes with up-to-date plugins and themes to customize and improve your website.
+When you start making money from your blog, you can purchase premium themes and plugins.

-Once you find your blog name, the very next step is to buy your web hosting.
-The web hosting you choose will enable to host WordPress.org.
+Once you find your blog name, the next step is to buy your web hosting.
+The web hosting you choose will enable you to host WordPress.org.

-WordPress.org can be use to power website, blog, e-commerce site.
-The ease and freedom at which you can customise your sites makes it the best in the market.
+WordPress.org can be used to power websites, blogs, and e-commerce sites.
+The ease and freedom with which you can customize your sites make them the best in the market.

-Hosting companies come up with different package for their customers.
-Most features of excellent web hosting includes:
+Hosting companies come up with different packages for their customers.
+Most features of excellent web hosting include: